 TIME: 20-30 minutes

 HOW TO PLAY: In an open space, place random objects or “mines” across the floor.
 Divide people into groups of two and put the blindfold on one of them.
 The other person has to direct his partner to go from one side of the space to the other without stepping on any of the objects.
 The person directing can only give verbal directions and the one who’s blindfolded isn’t allowed to speak at all.

 Hold the competition between 5-6 teams,and the one who reaches the finish line without stepping on any of the “mines” the earliest wins the game.

 RESULT: It is a great team-building activity to foster trust between your employees.
 Because one of the members is blind and cannot talk, he/she has to put his entire trust and confidence into his partner.
 In fact, it is also a great activity for people who are not open to collaboration.
 It also increases concentration and urges your employees to pay attention.

 OBJECTIVE: The main objective of this activity is to understand how individual role plays an essential role in a team’s overall success.
-Other skills to be developed are problem solving, strategising and sharpening memory.
+Other skills to be developed are problem-solving, strategizing, and sharpening memory.

 TOOLS: Building blocks, lego, popsicle sticks.

 TIME: 25 - 30 minutes

 HOW TO PLAY: Before the activity begins, build a sculpture using blocks and hide it from all the teams.
 Divide the teams into groups of 2-8 each and provide them with equal but enough building material.
 Ask one member from each team to come and “sneak a peek” at the sculpture for about 10 seconds.
 Then they go back to their teams and get 25 seconds to instruct their teams on how to rebuild the exact same sculpture.

-RESULT: By the end, the team will realise how every team member’s participation is essential to achieve success.
-That when they work together as a team, new strategies are developed to solve the problem at hand and the role that trust and communication plays in that.
+RESULT: By the end, the team will realize how every team member’s participation is essential to achieve success.
+When they work together as a team, new strategies are developed to solve the problem at hand and the confidence level on each other rises.